eulergammaelliott/euler-gamma-aimo/content/updates/2023-12-19-frequently-asked-questions.md

 ### 7.1.
 What will be the restrictions on AI models?

-> There will be no restrictions on AI models during calibration.
+> There will be no restrictions on AI models during training.
 There may be some restrictions on AI models during competitions (e.g. time limit, compute limit, length of solutions).

 ### 7.2.
 What tools will be permitted for the AI models to use?

-> AI models are allowed to use open source tools published before 1 January 2024.
-For example, programming languages, such as Python and Lean, and large language models with publicly available weights, such as Llama.
-We reserve the right to extend the set of permitted tools from time-to-time.
+> For the first progress prizes, competition entries may only use AI models and tools that are open source and were available before 1 January 2024.
+For example, programming languages, such as Python and Lean, and LLMs with publicly available weights, such as Llama.

+> This will ensure fairness by preventing the use of models that are trained on private datasets and released just for the competition.
+We reserve the right to extend the set of permitted tools for future prizes, including the grand prize.

 ### 7.3.
 Will human assistance be allowed?